Akhetonics/Connect-A-PIC/README.md

 # Setup Code
 * Install Visual Studio
+* Download the Visual Studio components: "Game Development with Unity" just in case
 * Install Godot Engine and add a System Variable called "GODOT" to the Path to the godot mono exe file like so:
 	* open your command prompt (WINDOWS+R, type 'cmd' and press enter)
 ```shell